DarkOnion0/ADZTBotV2/README.md

 There is 2 way to install `ADZTBotV2` using container

 1. **Downloading It,**
-   You can download the prebuilt container with the container manager you want, currently [only 1 platform is supported](#-supported-container-platform)
+   You can download the prebuilt container with the container manager you want, currently [only linux container are built](#-supported-container-platform), for more information see [the package page](https://github.com/DarkOnion0/ADZTBotV2/pkgs/container/adztbotv2)

    ```sh
    podman pull ghcr.io/darkonion0/adztbotv2:THE_VERSION_YOU_WANT